• Skip to primary navigation

 Breaded cot on foil next to a skillet, and several pieces of fish cooking in the skillet.

-I like to allow the fish a few minutes to rest after breading, that little bit of extra time helps create a solid coating.
+Pro Tip: Allow the fish a few minutes to rest after breading and before frying, that little bit of extra time helps create a solid coating.
+I often place the tray with the breaded cod in the refrigerator while I wait for the oil in the skillet to heat up.

 Melinda's dad frying cod in a cast iron skillet on the stove.

-This is my Dad's recipe!
+This is my Dad's recipe.
+He's been making it for years.
 He is a big fan of great seafood and of Ivar's Acres of Clams at Pier 54 on the Seattle waterfront.
 Many years ago, he came up with this method for frying cod.
-It's his speciality!
-Thanks Dad!!
+It's his specialty!
+Thanks, Dad!

 Three pieces of fried cod on a metal plate.